srobo/j5/docs/hardware/srobo.rst

 | Hardware Backend | ``j5.backends.hardware.sr.v4.SRV4PowerBoardHardwareBackend`` |
 +------------------+--------------------------------------------------------------+

-The `Power Board v4`_ is a board used for managing power in a Student Robotics Kit, and is power by a LiPo battery.
+The `Power Board v4`_ is a board used for managing power in a Student Robotics Kit, and is powered by a LiPo battery.

 The following components are available: